Pramoda-S-R/Nanogram-Next/README.md

 - fixed the inconsistency
 - Revamped Navbar and community sidebar
 - Events page database fetching done
+- made the manage account component but multiple features are still missing
+- possible features from manage account: (revoke sessions, add_emails, add_connections?)

 ## Challenges

 - lack of good websocket infrastructure for free (messaging)
 - that i don't follow html tag conventions (recheck every components exquisite young lad)
+- clerk is a bitch and locks many features from the sdk (or so i thought I just suck at designing client side components for managinf accounts)

 ## .env codes

 - [.env.local](https://gist.githubusercontent.com/Pramoda-S-R/25e2a6074970f20cfc2b34f48f3871af)

 ## How to use